Perfluoropolyether: Manufacture

 Each type of perfluoropolyether is synthesized differently: PFPE-K is obtained from HFPO by anionic polymerization.
 For PFPE-Y and PFBE-Z, photooxidation of hexafluoropropylene and tetrafluoroethylene, respectively, is applied.
 PFPE-D is synthesized by anionic ring-opening polymerization of 2,2,3,3-tetrafluorooxetane.
 PFPE-A is obtained by an initial esterification of polyethylene glycol with a perfluoroacyl fluoride.
-Then, it is converted into a fully fluorined polymer using direct fluorination.
+Then, it is converted into a fully fluorinated polymer using direct fluorination.